 Through its multidisciplinary research team, the Unit bridges the spectrum of acute illness or injury with long term follow-up of rehabilitation research participants.
 By moving outside of the traditional silos of research and clinical care, patients and research participants benefit from a whole of person rehabilitation approach.

 Epworth Victor Smorgon Chair of Medicine

-In March 2009, Professor Richard Gerraty was appointed the Victor Smorgon Chair of Medicine - Monash University.
-An internationally recognised stroke expert, Professor Gerraty is currently the Head of Stroke Research at Monash University’s Neuroscience Department and the Victorian Chairman of the Australian and New Zealand Association of Neurologists.
+Professor Richard Gerraty is the Victor Smorgon Chair of Medicine at Monash University.
+An internationally recognised stroke expert, Professor Gerraty is currently the Head of Stroke Research at Monash University's Neuroscience Department and the Victorian Chairman of the Australian and New Zealand Association of Neurologists.

-In his role, Professor Gerraty will focus on further developing neurosciences at Epworth, in particular fostering research and teaching to improve outcomes for people following stroke.
+In his role, Professor Gerraty focuses on further developing neurosciences at Epworth, in particular fostering research and teaching to improve outcomes for people following a stroke.